GoogleCloudPlatform/cpe-partner-solution-accelerators/analytics-hub/README.md

 <!-- TOC --><a name="data-clean-rooms"></a>
 ## Data Clean Rooms

-Automating Data Clean Room creation is not yet possible with Terraform and it's not immediately obvious from hte public documentation how it is possible to automate.
+Automating Data Clean Room creation is not yet possible with Terraform and it's not immediately obvious from the public documentation how it is possible to automate.

+Data Clean Rooms are essentially
+* Analytics Hub Data Exchanges with special settings
+* The shared data is an Analytics Hub listing
+* The listing is sharing an **authorized view** with **analysis rules** configured (instead of sharing the whole dataset).
+* The listing has egress restrictions

 There are two snippets in the repsository demonstating the following: